drieda/QuizletMicromatchSolver/README.md

 Only tested in Chrome v81.0.4044.138

-*Apparently Firefox is the only browser where the code doesn't work.*
+*Apparently Firefox is the only browser in which the code doesn't work.*

 Note: the script only works in micromatch mode which is NOT equal with match.
 (For example: https://quizlet.com/507902727/micromatch)